Phyllo pie with bacon & butternut

 3. Whisk the flour paste into the milk and stir this mixture into the veggies in the pan.
 Stir well and simmer for a few minutes or until thickened.
 Stir in sour cream and simmer for another 5 minutes.

-4. Preheat the oven to 180 °C. Stir sage into the filling mixture and season to taste.
+4. Preheat the oven to 180 °C. Stir bacon and sage into the filling mixture and season to taste.
 Spoon into a 1,5-2 litre oven dish.

 5. Phyllo: Brush one sheet of phyllo on one side with oil and place a second sheet on top.
 Brush the top with oil and repeat with remaining phyllo.
 Remember to cover phyllo that hasn’t been brushed with oil yet, with a clean dish towel.
 This prevents it form from drying out.